Battle of Dresden: 27 August

-As the coalition left wing was being disintegrated, the French attacked on the coalition right wing with Ney, Mortier and Saint-Cyr.
+As the coalition left wing was being disintegrated, the French decided to attack on the coalition right wing with Ney, Mortier and Saint-Cyr.
 Despite desperate charges by the Russian and Prussian cavalry, this flank was also driven back.
+From the French side, the Young Guard and the Nansouty's cavalrymen were thrown into offensive here.
+In a few words, Wittgenstein's Russian vanguard under the command of Roth and Röder's Prussian cavalry, pressed by the French, were in gradual massive retreat.
 The French center was held by Marmont's VI Corps but the center was largely limited to an artillery duel.
-By about 5:00pm, the entire coalition force had to slowly pull back even though Schwarzenberg's powerful reserves had not been committed.
+Success on the left side of the coalition right flank initially favored the French when they drove the Prussians out of the village of Strehlen.
+The Prussians retreated to Leubnitz.
+It was ordered to replace them with Russian (fresh) units.
+The Prussian line infantry was driven back from Leubnitz, but counterattacked with guns and bayonets and retook the village.
+Then the French attacked again, but General Dibich's Russian infantry repelled them and the French retreated.
+Napoleon, while there, ordered Saint-Cyr to raise a horse artillery battery to a height near Strehlen and strengthen the cannonade.
+The French column was again stopped by Russian artillery and afterwards cut down by the Austrian light cavalry.
+Still, by about 5:00 pm, the entire coalition force had to slowly pull back even though Schwarzenberg's powerful reserves had not been committed.
 That night, the Coalition decided that they have had enough and quietly withdrew south.
 Napoleon did not realize that they had left until the following morning.